This blog answers the most frequently asked questions about investing in gold in Australia.

 Strategic Asset Allocation (SAA) is about having an asset allocation that can weather different market conditions rather than trying to guess which asset is going to perform best.

 Increasing the amount of gold in our portfolios when the price is low is not a sound strategy.
 Naturally, through our automatic rebalancing, as the price drops lower we may trim some profit from shares and allocate it towards gold.
-Based on our modelling, a 14.8% allocation is the correct allocation for the current market environment.
+Based on our modelling, a 14.8% allocation to gold is the correct allocation for the current market environment.
 Our allocation is already significantly higher than almost all diversified funds who generally allocate between zero and 5% to gold.

 Why do you invest in gold bullion rather than gold mining shares?